AutoConfig Filter Types

 Instead of using a single set of filters, you can also add multiple sets of filters in a job.

-Use this when you want to monitor for different conditions in a single job, if a pair passes all filters in any of the filter sets, changes are made.
+Use this feature when you want to monitor for different conditions within a single job.
+If a pair passes all filters in any of the filter sets, the specified changes are made.

 Config example: